JYL123/AI_In_Finance/README.md

   Frontend simple webpage is build with [React](https://reactjs.org/tutorial/tutorial.html#what-is-react)-[Redux](https://github.com/reduxjs/redux).
 The learning summary can be found [here](https://github.com/JYL123/AI_In_Finance/tree/master/toyapp).

-* Backend
+* Server

-  Backend is [Express](https://stackoverflow.com/a/12616205/9243701) web application framework with `node.js`. `Express` is used to route data from database to be displayed to react webpage.
+  Server is [Express](https://stackoverflow.com/a/12616205/9243701) web application framework with `node.js`. `Express` is used to route data from database to be displayed to react webpage.

 * Database